prezi/spaghetti/README.md

 console.log(greeter.sayHello("World"));
 ```

-There is an example project under [in the source code of the plugin](tree/master/gradle-spaghetti-plugin/src/test/at).
+There is a runnable example project under [in the source code of the Gradle plugin](tree/master/gradle-spaghetti-plugin/src/test/at).

-## Gradle support
+## Build system support

+### Gradle

 Spaghetti comes with a Gradle plugin that makes it very easy to integrate Spaghetti into your workflow.

 Read more about in the [plugin's readme](gradle-spaghetti-plugin/README.md).

+### Other systems

+A command-line tool and Maven support is planned, but no clear deadline is decided right now.